microsoft/code-with-engineering-playbook/docs/design-reviews/decision-log/doc/adr/0002-app-level-logging.md

 ## Consequences

 Sampling will need to be configured in Application Insights so that it does not become overly-expensive when ingesting millions of messages, but also does not prevent capture of essential information.
-The team will need to only log what is agreed to be essential for monitoring as part of design reviews, to reduce noise and unneccesary levels of sampling.
+The team will need to only log what is agreed to be essential for monitoring as part of design reviews, to reduce noise and unnecessary levels of sampling.